rdgacarvalho/CoreOS-Kubernetes-Calico/README.md

 * [Storage orchestration]
 * [Batch execution]

-# Install CoreOS Linux Container (from strach)
+# Install CoreOS Linux Container Static Cluster or Discovery Cluster

-After define your networking information like "IP Address and Hostnames", replace the variables inside cloud-kubernetes-master.yaml and kubeconfig.sh file as show below.
+After define your networking information like "IP Address and Hostnames", replace the variables inside kubemaster.yaml.

-## Pay attention: All changes should be made into cloud-kubernetes-master.yaml file
+## Pay attention: All changes should be made into static_cluster/ files

-## Installing Kubernetes Master
+## Installing Kubernetes Master - Static Cluster

 ##### Step 1: Setup your hostname